-The United States Eventing Association (USEA) is thrilled to announce the continued partnership with Nunn Finer.
-Nunn Finer is coming back as the official Title Sponsor of the USEA Leaderboards.
-Year-end leaderboard winners will be awarded during the USEA Annual Meeting & Convention, and this year’s Annual Meeting & Convention will take place at the Sheraton Boston Hotel in Boston, Massachusetts on December 12-15, 2019.
+The United States Eventing Association (USEA) is pleased to announce the renewed partnership with Nunn Finer for 2021.
+Nunn Finer is coming back as the official Title Sponsor of the USEA Leaderboard.
+Year-end leaderboard winners will be awarded during the 2021 USEA Annual Meeting & Convention, taking place on December 9-12 at the Hyatt Regency Albuquerque Hotel in Albuquerque, New Mexico.

-This year, the United States Eventing Association (USEA) introduced two new national leaderboards: the 6-year-old leaderboard and 7-year-old leaderboard.
-These new honors, along with Morven Park’s new CCI3*-L 7-year-old division and CCI2*-L 6-year-old division, offers new opportunities for young event horses competing in the U.S. The 6-year-old leaderboard ranks 6-year-old horses at the Preliminary, CCI2*-S, and CCI2*-L level and the 7-year-old horses are ranked at the Intermediate, CCI3*-S, and CCI3*-L level.
+In 2019, the USEA introduced two new national leaderboards: the 6-year-old horse and 7-year-old horse leaderboards.
+The 6-year-old horse leaderboard ranks 6-year-old horses at the Preliminary, CCI2*-S, and CCI2*-L levels and the 7-year-old horse leaderboard ranks 7-year-old horses at the Intermediate, CCI3*-S, and CCI3*-L levels.